Duke Ferdinand of Brunswick-Wolfenbüttel: Seven Years' War

 In the first campaign of the Seven Years' War, Ferdinand commanded one of the Prussian columns which converged upon Dresden, and in the operations which led up to the surrender of the Saxon army at Pirna (1756).
 At the Battle of Lobositz, he led the right wing of the Prussian infantry.
 In 1757, he distinguished himself at Prague, and served also in the Rossbach campaign.

 Hanover

 Shortly after this, he was appointed to command the Hanoverian Army of Observation which had been raised and funded by Britain to protect western Germany, but had recently failed to prevent the French Invasion of Hanover under the previous commander the Duke of Cumberland.
 Ferdinand accepted this appointment on the condition that he would have direct access to George II ruler of Hanover and Britain.
 His new commission placed him in Hanoverian service, rather than Prussian or British.
 Despite this Frederick continued to communicate with him as though he were under his direct command.

-Ferdinand's best known victory the Battle of Minden (1759).